webstronauts/laravel-scripts/README.md

 ## Usage

-This is a CLI and exposes a bin called `laravel-scripts`.
+This is a CLI and exposes a bin called `liftoff-scripts`.
 We don't really plan on documenting or testing it very well because it's really specific to our custom [Laravel boilerplate](https://github.com/webstronauts/laravel-liftoff).
 You'll find all available scripts in `lib/scripts`.

 Below is a list of commands you will probably find useful.